Best probiotics in the UK reviewed - tried and tested 2025

 What are probiotics?

-It’s important that recognise the limitations of probiotics and to not expect them to be a miracle cure on their own.
+It’s important to recognise the limitations of probiotics and not expect them to be a miracle cure on their own.

 This could include:

-Eating a wide variety of whole foods such vegetables, legumes, grains, nuts, seeds and fruits.
-Particularly focus on eating prebiotic vegetables to feed the probiotics you will be taking - these include garlic, onions, leeks, asparagus, Jerusalem artichokes, radishes, beets and parsnips.
+Eating a wide variety of whole foods such as vegetables, legumes, grains, nuts, seeds and fruits.
+Focus especially on prebiotic vegetables that feed beneficial gut bacteria such as garlic, onions, asparagus and Jerusalem artichokes.

 Best probiotic overall in the UK